 hero

-New rules regarding unemployment insurance will start on October 1, 2025.
-The new insurance will be based on your previous income and how long you have been a member of an unemployment insurance fund (a-kassa).
+Starting October 1, new rules for unemployment insurance will take effect.
+The new insurance is based on your previous income and how long you have been a member of an unemployment insurance fund.

 hero